schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 The command that I display in the summary of a page is formatted using the bash style.
 The command with a prompt and its output is formatted with the terminal style.
-So I still have the duplication.
-But I think this is better than what I would have otherwise done.
+So I still have the duplication, I think this is better than what I would have otherwise done.

 As I'm still new to using Jeykll, I'm getting the hang of using it.